VedantSinngh/Elitefit/README.md

 - Replace `<repository-url>` with your actual Git repository URL if applicable.
 - If you’re using a custom Appwrite instance (not `cloud.appwrite.io`), update the `endpoint` and provide setup instructions.
 - If you add more features (e.g., workout tracking), update the **Features** section accordingly.

-This README reflects your current project state, including the Appwrite integration we’ve debugged.
-Test the app with the instructions provided, and let me know if you need further adjustments!